Rodiyyaht/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 9: A function that prints an integer.

 Task 10: A prints a[2] = 98, followed by a new line.

+Task 11: A function that adds two numbers.

+Task 12: A function that prints a buffer.